xpack/logger-ts-web-typedoc/README.md

 NOTE: the real project is [logger-ts](https://github.com/xpack/logger-ts/);
-this is a replica kept for historical reasons to document how the TypeDoc web looked.
+this is a replica kept for historical reasons to document how the TypeDoc web looked like.
 ---

 This project provides a **TypeScript** Node.js **CommonJS**/**ES6** module